The Failure of Independent Functioning

 Scandanavian countries and increasingly the United States—promote a social dependency

-and increases borderline and sociopathic behaviors among the
+that discourages autonomy and increases borderline and sociopathic behaviors among the

 citizenry. (italics mine)